xpack/web-jekyll/pages/install.md

 This will install the version manager in `~/.nvm`, and add a few lines to the shell profile (`.zshrc`, which must be present).

-{% include warning.html content="Please note that without these settings
-nvm is not functional." %}
+{% include warning.html content="Please note that without these shell settings nvm is not functional." %}

 To install the latest node, after updating the shell profile, open a new